guilhermeasn/laravel-cashier-api-reactjs-example-client/README.md

 # laravel-cashier-api-reactjs-example | CLIENT

-Client of the example of using laravel cashier in a restful api whith reactjs.
+Client of the example of using laravel cashier in a restful api with reactjs.

 *Cliente do exemplo do uso do laravel cashier em um api restful com reactjs*